NetCordDev/NetCord/Documentation/guides/getting-started/running-your-bot.md

 ---
-title: Running Your Bot
+title: Running and Testing Your Discord Bot Locally
-description: Start your bot and verify it connects to Discord
+description: Start your NetCord bot, test interactions, and debug common startup issues.
+Learn how to keep your bot running and monitor its status.
+omitAppTitle: true
 ---

 # Running Your Bot